Prevent Cancer Foundation awards eight new research grants

 Position: Assistant Professor, Systems Biology

-Institution: Beckman Research Institute of the City of Hope, Duarte, Calif.
+Institution: Beckman Research Institute of the City of Hope, Duarte, CAlif.

 Children and adults with certain kinds of autoimmune diseases are at high risk of developing aggressive B-cell lymphoma.
 This study seeks a new strategy for the early diagnosis and prevention of lymphoma among this vulnerable population.